stephentetley/flix-basicdb/README.md

 # flix-basicdb

-A basic monadic database interface for Flix using JDBC.
+A basic database interface for Flix using JDBC.

+_Currently broken_ - needs updating to use effects

 Note: